josdejong/mathjs/docs/reference/functions/eigs.md

 Parameter | Type | Description
 --------- | ---- | -----------
-`x` | Array &#124; Matrix | Matrix to be diagonalized `opts` | number &#124; BigNumber &#124; OptsObject | Object with keys `precision`, defaulting to config.epsilon, and `eigenvectors`, defaulting to true and specifying whether to compute eigenvectors.
+`x` | Array &#124; Matrix | Matrix to be diagonalized `opts` | number &#124; BigNumber &#124; OptsObject | Object with keys `precision`, defaulting to config.relTol, and `eigenvectors`, defaulting to true and specifying whether to compute eigenvectors.
 If just a number, specifies precision.

 <h3 id="returns">Returns <a href="#returns" title="Permalink">#</a></h3>